silverpip/silverpip.github.io/_posts/2011-07-27-ship-of-theseus.md

+---
+title: Ship of Theseus
+date: 2011-07-27 22:34:00
+category: blog
+tag: vintage
+---
          So it turns out I _am_ the Ship of Theseus.
 Who knew?

  Rebuilt with new boards all at once, I would be Me No More.
 Transformed plank by plank, gradually over time, I become Me Transfigured!
 Golden girdled and dancing to the music of the spheres, full sails flying toward sunrise.